-LTL freight includes freight shipments that do not completely occupy a truck trailer.
-Most freight trailers on the road today are 8–8.5’ wide, 12.5–13.5’ high, and 40–53’ long.
-This allows carriers to load several LTL shipments into a single truck and service multiple customers and destinations.
+LTL refers to freight shipments that don't completely occupy a freight trailer.
+Carriers load several LTL shipments into a single truck to service multiple customers and destinations at a time.
 LTL freight shipments typically weigh between 200 and 10,000 lbs.

 LTL freight is most often palletized or crated.
-The freight needs be packaged in some manner that allows for it to be easily moved with a forklift or pallet jack as this is how LTL freight is moved from truck-to-truck and around freight terminals during the duration of the shipment.
-LTL freight must be packaged in such a way that limits the freight's exposure to damage or chance of damaging the freight around it in the truck.
+The freight needs be packaged so that it's easily moved with a forklift or pallet jack as it will likely be relocated several times throughout the duration of the shipment.
+LTL freight must be packaged in a way that protects it from damage, and mitigates the risk of it causing damage to other freight.

-Please Note: LTL freight, as described above, may be booked in uShip's Marketplace or through the uShip Published Rate Platform.
-These are two entirely different processes and methods of shipping your LTL freight through uShip.
-The following summary pertains mainly to the uShip Published Rate Platform and its carriers. uShip Published Rate LTL carriers include Con-way, Old Dominion Freight Lines, YRC Freight, FedEx Freight, and many more.
+Please Note: LTL freight may be booked through the uShip Marketplace or LTL Published Rate Platform.
+These are two entirely different processes and methods of booking your LTL freight through uShip.
+This article pertains mainly to LTL Published Rates and LTL Published Rates carriers.

-These are the basics that go into determining freight pricing.
-Each individual carrier will have their own methods and formulas for determining pricing. uShip works with each carrier in the LTL Published Rates platform to receive the rates which each carrier's quotes are then based on.
-Even two similar shipments can receive two wildly different quotes based on which carriers quote on it and how well that shipment aligns with the carrier.
+Individual carrier have their own ways of determining pricing.
+Two similar shipments may receive two wildly different quotes based on which carriers quote on it and how well that shipment aligns with the carrier.

-uShip LTL Published Rates shipments are paid for up front, before the execution of the shipment.
-The cost of a uShip LTL Published Rates shipment is entirely based on the information the customer enters during the quoting process.
-The Published Rates system then uses the inputted information to instantly pull flat-rate quotes from any LTL carrier on the platform who meets the service requirements.
+LTL Published Rates shipments are paid for up front upon booking.
+The cost of shipping is entirely based on the information the customer enters during the quoting process.
+That information is used to instantly pull flat-rate quotes from all LTL carriers on the platform who meet the service requirements.

-The limits on the size and weight of the shipment will be set by the carrier.
-They will set limits on per skid or pallet weight, total shipment weight, maximum dimensions, and more.
-Carriers may be very specific in the types, weights, and units of freight that they will carry.
+Carriers may be very specific with the types, sizes, weights, and units of freight they will carry.
 It is wise to always check ahead to avoid fees and misunderstandings.

-The basic timeline for a LTL Published Rate shipment is as follows:
+The basic timeline for an LTL Published Rate shipment is as follows: